rgambord/c99-doc/doc/sections/14/5/1/index.rst

 .. _9899_G.5.1p5:

+.. container:: snum

+   :ref:`5 <9899_G.5.1p5>`

-:ref:`5 <9899_G.5.1p5>` If both operands of the \* operator are complex or if the second operand of the / operator is complex, the operator raises floating-point exceptions if appropriate for the calculation of the parts of the result, and may raise spurious floating-point exceptions.
+If both operands of the \* operator are complex or if the second operand of the / operator is complex, the operator raises floating-point exceptions if appropriate for the calculation of the parts of the result, and may raise spurious floating-point exceptions.

 .. _9899_G.5.1p6:

+.. container:: snum

+   :ref:`6 <9899_G.5.1p6>`

-:ref:`6 <9899_G.5.1p6>` EXAMPLE 1 Multiplication of double \_Complex operands could be implemented as follows.
+EXAMPLE 1 Multiplication of double \_Complex operands could be implemented as follows.
 Note that the imaginary unit I has imaginary type (see :ref:`G.6 <9899_G.6>`).

 ::